kusari-network/kusari-docs/docs/validator-guides/validator.md

 ## Part 2 - Assign the node to an account
 ---
 The second part of this guide will complete the validator setup by connecting your server with your Substrate account.
-Make sure you have some TKSI in your substrate wallet.
-In case you need TKSI please see the [faucet](../get-started/faucet.md) and [claim](../get-started/claims.md) section.
+Make sure you have some KSI in your substrate wallet.
+In case you need KSI please see the [claim](../get-started/claims.md) section.

 ### What are stash and controller accounts?